micromark/common-markup-state-machine/readme.md

     be buffered as references can resolve to later definitions
 *   **complete**, as it defines different types of tokens and how they are grouped, which allows the format to be represented as a concrete syntax tree
+*   **extensible**, because Markdown is often used in combination with new and custom constructs

 The origin story of Markdown is similar to that of HTML, which at a time was also a family of formats.